 While some amount of stress and even distress is normal during this time, be sure to keep tabs on your overall mental well-being.
 If you find yourself feeling hopeless or you’re struggling with severe anxiety or depression, speaking with a mental health professional can help guide you through this time.

 The team at Taylor Counseling Group is available to patients in Texas through our tele-health services.
-If you need help dealing with the emotional aspects of COVID-19, contact us to schedule a tele-health appointment today.
+If you need help dealing with the emotional aspects of COVID-19, schedule a tele-health appointment today.